gyxxyg/yongxinguo/_pages/about.md

   - /about.html
 ---

-I'm a research engineer at Taobao and Tmall Group.
+I'm a research engineer at Bytedance.
 Prior to that, I recieved by PhD degree at the Chinese University of Hong Kong, Shenzhen, under the supervision of Prof. [Xiaoying Tang](https://sse.cuhk.edu.cn/en/faculty/tangxiaoying) and Prof. [Tao Lin](https://tlin-taolin.github.io/).

 ### Research Interests